Azure/azure-functions-durable-python/docs/openai_agents/getting-started.md

 pip install -r requirements.txt
 ```

 > Dependency & compatibility: The `azure-functions-durable` package does NOT declare `openai` or `openai-agents` as dependencies.
-If you need Durable OpenAI Agents, explicitly add `openai` and `openai-agents` to your `requirements.txt` (see `samples-v2/openai_agents/requirements.txt`).
+If you need the OpenAI Agents Integration for Reliability on Azure Functions (Preview), explicitly add `openai` and `openai-agents` to your `requirements.txt` (see `samples-v2/openai_agents/requirements.txt`).
 This integration is validated with the versions currently pinned there (`openai==1.107.3`, `openai-agents==0.3.0`).
 Because the OpenAI ecosystem changes rapidly, if you encounter issues, first pin to these versions to rule out a version mismatch before filing an issue.

 ### Configuring Durable Task Scheduler Backend